About

 My First Collection

-During my time in Asia I was introduced to the traditional batik making technique.
-I was enamoured with the colourful patterns that were handcrafted by local villagers.
-I admired their innate skill and natural ability which is passed from generation to generation.
-The time had come for me to revisit/reconnect with my roots.
-So after my return to Australia and with only a handful of batik designs I began exploring the idea of styling these into attractive headwraps.
+I was enamoured with the colourful patterns that were handcrafted by local villagers and I admired their innate skill which is passed from generation to generation.
+This discovery led me to revisit/reconnect with my roots.

 My Current Collections

-Since its humble beginnings in 2014 the Diva Headwraps collections now include African inspired prints, batik, velvet, merino wool blends and linen designs.
 My brand has attracted a global community of sisters and I have a loyal following from all over Australia.
 I strive to restock my shop with exciting designs and different fabric selections.
-My hands-on, interactive headwrap workshops are popular here in Brisbane and my online headwrap classes are an intimate way to understand the art of styling your crown.
+My hands-on, interactive headwrap workshops are popular here in Brisbane and are an intimate, safe space to understand the art of headwrap styling.